 Skip to Content

-Best shoes for the Camino de Santiago in 2023
+Best shoes for Walking the Camino de Santiago 2025

 Hiking shoes, Hiking Boots and Trail runners used on the Camino de Santiago

-Merrel Hiking shoes, Salomon Hiking Boots, and Asics Trail runners I used to walk the Camino de Santiago.
+Merrel Hiking shoes, Salomon Hiking Boots, and Asics Trail runners I used to walk El Camino de Santiago.

-Don´t underestimate the importance of wearing proper socks on the Camino, it can make a huge difference to the comfort of your feet.
-To prevent blisters good hiking shocks must prevent chafing, keep your feet dry and provide some cushioning.
+Don´t underestimate the importance of wearing proper socks, it can make a huge difference to the comfort of your feet.
+To prevent blisters good hiking shocks must prevent chafing, keep your feet dry, and provide some cushioning.
 See our in-depth guide to the Best Socks for Walking the Camino de Santiago.

-Boots vs shoes for walking the Camino de Santiago
+Boots or shoes for walking the Camino de Santiago

 Trail runners on the Camino

-Trail runners are a very popular option for walking the Camino de Santiago.
-Trail shoes are similar to road running shoes, but they are built more rugged to protect the shoes and your feet from objects like rocks, and sticks, so they are light and tough.
-I have read so many discussions with pilgrims praising trail runners, the logic is they are light, get dry quickly, and provide enough support for the kind of terrain that you will experience on the Camino.
+Nowadays many pilgrims walk the Camino de Santiago with trail running shoes.
+They look a lot like road running shoes, but trail runners are built more rugged to protect the shoes and your feet from objects like rocks, and sticks, so they are light and tough.
+Many pilgrims mention trail runners as their favorite shoes for the Camino in discussions on forums and in social media.
+These shoes do sound like the best choice for hiking the Camino they are light, get dry quickly, and provide enough support for the kind of terrain that you will experience on the Camino.
+You will mostly encounter forest trails, some rocky sections, paved roads, and depending on the Camino route cobbled stone sidewalks.

 Our experience with trail runners on the Camino was not great.
-We walked two shorter routes in trail runners, the Camino de San Salvador (120 km/74 mi) and the Camino de Santiago de Gran Canaria (67 km/41,6 mi).
+We have walked with trail runners on tow shorter Camino de Santiago routes, the Camino de San Salvador (120 km/74 mi) and the Camino de Santiago de Gran Canaria (67 km/41,6 mi).
 We hiked in well-worn trail shoes that we use for trail running.
 The shoes were comfortable on the trail, but we both had problems with blisters walking in trail shoes.

 In the Defense of Trail Runners

-You do get many different brands and models of trail running shoes, maybe a different trail runner would work better on the Camino.
+You do get many different brands and models of trail running shoes, maybe a different trail runner would be a good idea.
 We have however not had any problems running with our Adidas or Asics trail runners while running.
-Since we bought these shoes for running they were a comfortable fit, but not large enough to wear with our thick merino wool socks.
-We swear by merino wool socks, they are fantastic!
+Since we bought these shoes for running they were a comfortable fit, but not large enough to wear with our thick merino wool socks that was a problem walking long distances.
+We swear by Merino wool socks, they are fantastic!

 Popular Trail runners for walking